 Homemade Vanilla Extract

 - 1 cup vodka (8 oz; see note)

-- Split each vanilla bean lengthwise and place in 8-ounce glass bottle.
+- Split each vanilla bean lengthwise and place in a glass bottle (see note).
 If they don't fit, you can cut them into smaller pieces.

 - Pour vodka (or alcohol of your choice; see note) in the bottle with the beans.
 Make sure the vanilla beans are completely submerged.